by Brian A. Wilkins

 I guess there is a 2 percent chance I may see the light of day again, depending on how the upcoming puppet shows go.
 I’ve been thinking about my friend Alison a lot since I had that dream the other day.
 She has multiple sclerosis, and I hope she is doing well.
 But of course I’m in jail, so I’m also thinking about her sexually.

-I’ve been thinking about Nikki, the one I let get away, and the subject of this novel that’s now on page 50.
+I’ve been thinking about the ex-girlfriend I let get away, and the subject of this novel that’s now on page 50.
 Her dad was a racist POS though, so I hardly ever saw her.
 But it was magic when we were together.
 That day of our first date in the empty football stadium has been on my mind a lot today.
 I wonder if she ever thinks about me anymore?
 I accept the fact that I’m going to die always curious about what could have been.

 So what is going to happen at death?
 Is it Rodney’s Jehovah Witness theory, in that you are just gone?
 Like when you blow out a candle, the flame didn’t actually go anywhere…it is just gone.
 I absolutely do not believe that Judeo-Christian heaven/hell mess so I won’t even ponder that (since I believe Earth is Hell).
 Or is it my belief in that your soul is free to go where ever it wants in the universe once it is freed from this human incarceration?
 Will I be able to have a round table discussion with Johnnie Cochran, Alice Paul, Nat Turner and Malcolm X?
 Will I see my dad, sister, grandmother, and great grandmother?
 Will I see Danielle, who died last year?
 No, probably not to all the aforementioned.
 I think you are just gone.